Going out for camping in a big group? It’s obvious that you will need a number of tents to put yourselves up comfortably.

 There are still a few drawbacks of this easy and expedient zipping and clipping method.
 One, you need to manage getting two tents of roughly same sized doors.
 Two, if the zipping doesn’t work 100%, the clipping part leaves you with the risk of leakage and big invasion.
 Draping the tarp or overlapping rain flies can minimize this trouble.

-3. Use a Tarp/ Create a Tarp hallway:
+Method #3: Use a Tarp or Create a Tarp Hallway

 For connecting tents that differ in brands and sizes, you can use a tarp and a cord.
 It is a very commonly practised method in outdoor camps and can be a great idea if executed correctly.